 Here's what to know as you go into your golden years of lovemaking.

 Sex isn't like a carton of milk that goes sour after a certain date.
-In fact, sex is more like fine wine—
+In fact, sex is more like fine wine—it improves with age.

 "The presumption is that sex is for younger, fitter, and—according to